 Regular attendance is very important for successful schoolwork.
 It makes the process of teaching and learning much easier for both the teacher and student.
-Each student is expected to attend school regularly, unless hindered by his own illness or serious illness or death in the family.
+Each student is expected to attend school regularly unless hindered by his own illness or serious illness or death in the family.
 Upon arriving at school any student who has been absent must bring from his doctor, parents or guardian a written statement as to the reason for the absence.
 The statement must be presented to the office for an admittance slip.
 The excuse is filed in the office for reference.

-This policy designates seven days absence each semester as the maximum allowed for normal circumstances of regular school attendance.
+This policy designates five days of absence each semester as the maximum allowed for normal circumstances of regular school attendance.

-The student shall be notified and counseled following the fourth absence.
-After a student has accumulated four absences in all classes or four absences in any one class a personal school contact will be made with the parent(s) or guardian(s) immediately following the fifth day of absence with a conference recommended concerning absenteeism and our school policy.
+The student shall be notified and counseled following the third absence.
+After a student has accumulated three absences a personal school contact will be made with the parent(s) or guardian(s) with a possible conference recommendation concerning absenteeism and our school policy.